blackskunk/Data_Analyst_Training/Course "Data Management and Visualization"/week1/Excersice.md

 <a href="https://ibb.co/bH0PRGt"><img src="https://i.ibb.co/YDC3TVg/Mars7.png" alt="Mars7" border="0" width="800"></a>

 #### Question 2:
-In regard to the first question: Is there a correlation between the size, or more precisely, the diameter and the location of the craters?
-In other words, in which quadrant are the largest craters located on average?
+In regard to the first question: Is there a correlation between the most dense crater area (quadrant) and the biggest craters (diameter)?

 ## Code Book